Nursing Integrative Practicum Program Student, Faculty and Preceptor Roles and Responsibilities

 • Demonstrate accountability for own actions and conduct in accord with their school's standards, polices and protocols.

-• Promote positive and professional communications and relationships with CTA, agency staff, and faculty.
+• Promote positive and professional communications and relationships with preceptor, agency staff, and faculty.

-• Communicate with CTA and/or faculty directly if there are issues, concerns, or areas of conflict in the clinical setting.
+• Communicate with preceptor and/or faculty directly if there are issues, concerns, or areas of conflict in the clinical setting.

 • Participate in professional activities of unit, including meetings, in-services, quality assurance monitors, etc.

-• Seek and synthesize ongoing feedback from CTA and faculty regarding performance; identify and implement behavioral changes to improve practice.
+• Seek and synthesize ongoing feedback from preceptor and faculty regarding performance; identify and implement behavioral changes to improve practice.

 • Participate in evaluating own learning and the IP experience and identify areas requiring professional growth and development.

-• Meet regularly with faculty and CTA to discuss progress and to develop additional learning activities as needed.
-The frequency of these visits will be mutually agreed upon by faculty of record, CTA, and student and meet the minimum standard set by the school.
+• Meet regularly with faculty and preceptor to discuss progress and to develop additional learning activities as needed.
+The frequency of these visits will meet the minimum standard set by the school and will be mutually agreed upon by faculty of

 Role and Responsibilities of the Faculty of Record

-The IP faculty of record is an integral link in a three-person team (faculty, student, CTA), and holds the ultimate responsibility for learning activities and evaluation of student performance.
-The faculty of record is appointed by an OCNE partner school for that responsibility.
-IP faculty are accountable to develop partnerships with significant persons within a health care organization, to facilitate an environment for learning and to help the student integrate the OCNE competencies.
-IP faculty monitors the IP clinical experience to resolve potential problems and provide appropriate follow-up for concerns that are identified.
+The IP faculty of record is an integral link in a three-person team (faculty, student, preceptor), and holds the ultimate responsibility for learning activities and evaluation of student performance.
+IP faculty are accountable to develop partnerships with significant persons within a health care organization, to facilitate an environment for learning and to help the student integrate the IP course outcomes.
+IP faculty monitor the IP clinical experience to resolve potential problems and provide appropriate follow-up for concerns that are identified.

 The IP faculty will: